 The traditional Kanban board is comprised out of 3 sections – Backlog, Work In Progress and Done.

-- Backlog is dedicated to tasks that are planned and prioritized for the team to complete in the near future.
+- The backlog is dedicated to tasks that are planned and prioritized for the team to complete in the near future.
 It is common for Backlogs to have one planned and at least two priority columns.
-Thus the tasks are ranked as the most important, important and those that should be completed if there is time.
+Thus the tasks are ranked as the most important, important, and those that should be completed if there is time.

 - Work In Progress section represents all the steps a team member has to take in order to complete a task.
 These steps vary from team to team and can be anything from a couple to twenty or more.
 The key here is representing all the important and distinctive steps of the process.